How Catastrophic is Your LLM? Certifying Risk in Conversation: Evaluation

 \subsection{Experimental setup}

-For each scenario, we consider the four specifications on distributions introduced in Section~\ref{sec:distribution}. we instantiate each $\pi_X$ as the uniform distribution over $X$, i.e., \( \pi_X(v) = \tfrac{1}{|X|} \;\text{for all } v \in X. \) We apply jailbreak augmentation only to the \emph{random node} distribution.
+For each scenario, we consider the four specifications on distributions introduced in Section~\ref{sec:distribution}.
+We instantiate each conditional distribution $\pi(\cdot \mid X)$ as the uniform distribution over $X$, i.e., \( \pi(v \mid X) = \tfrac{1}{|X|} \;\text{for all } v \in X. \) In our main experiments, we instantiate the augmentation layer with the jailbreak distribution $\mathcal{D}_{\mathrm{jb}}$ defined in Appendix~\ref{app:jb-distribution}, using a jailbreak insertion probability $p = 0.2$, and apply it only to the \emph{Random Node} distribution.
 To bound the probability an LLM produces catastrophic outcomes under a given specification, we apply the Clopper–Pearson method~\citep{clopper1934use} to compute 95\% confidence intervals for the probability of catastrophic responses.
 We use 50 sampled query sequences per specification.
 To determine whether an LLM’s response is a catastrophic outcome, we use GPT-4o \citep{openai2024gpt4ocard} as a judge model, similar to prior studies~\citep{yuan-etal-2024-r,galtea2025judges}.